martinstarkov/ecs/README.md

 ecs::Manager manager;
 ```

-Managers can be moved but no copied.
+Managers can be moved but not copied.
 This prevents accidental copying as it is expensive and some users may not used to move semantics. ```manager.Clone()``` should be used if the user wishes to duplicate a manager.

 Manager functions are explained at the end of this documentation.